MEng Architectural Engineering

 In choosing the four-year MEng programme, you will develop a thorough understanding of renewable energy technologies, urban microclimates and energy management.
 This will provide you with a holistic approach to designing a sustainable built environment for the future.

-We are currently engaging with the Chartered Institution of Building Services Engineers (CIBSE) and Energy Institute (EI) to work towards accreditation of the programme.
+We are currently engaging with the Chartered Institution of Building Services Engineers (CIBSE) to work towards accreditation of the programme.

 Facilities